kaizcodes/Pog_Engine/README.md

 ## How to use:

-If you have followed step by step correctly, at this point everything SHOULD work.

 1. Place **Drag MP4 on me** shortcut in your VOD folder
 3. Drop your VOD.mp4 onto the shortcut
 4. Go to the created folder